The Ultimate Staycation Road Trip in Devon and Cornwall

 Mount Edgcumbe

-Just across from Plymouth Sound you can see the beautiful Mount Edgcumbe Country Park in Cornwall.
+Just across from Plymouth Sound, you can see the beautiful Mount Edgcumbe Country Park in Cornwall.
 It is one of Cornwall’s finest country estates and is absolutely the first place that you should stop when you cross the border from Devon.
 Mount Edgecumbe Country Park is over 860 acres and houses a grand manor house, a country park estate, galleries and cafes, manicured gardens and more.
-There are a huge variety of walks you can do here and I am going to share my favourite one with you so you can make the most of the location.
+There is a huge variety of walks you can do here, and I am going to share my favourite one with you so you can make the most of the location.

 Mount Edgcumbe Walk

-Stay: Rent an Air BnB in the nearby fishing villages of Kingsand or Cawsand.
+Where to Stay: Rent an Airbnb in the nearby fishing villages of Kingsand or Cawsand.
 There are properties for couples to large families available, all within a stone’s throw of the beach.
-Mount Edgcumbe also offer glamping shepherds huts for a unique experience.
+Mount Edgcumbe also offer glamping shepherd’s huts for a unique experience.

-Eat: The cafe at the Orangery serve lunch and delicious tea and cakes.
+Where to Eat: The cafe at the Orangery serves lunch, delicious tea and cakes.
 Alternatively, grab a pub lunch at The Edgcumbe Arms.

 Locations to visit nearby: Plymouth, Whitsands Beach.